The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Deformed symplectic cohomology

 \subsubsection{$S^1$-equivariant Floer groups}

 The definition of the $S^1$-equivariant Floer complex involves parametrized operations over the spaces $\mathring{\frakA}_r$ (Section \ref{section:angles}; a version of this approach is used in \cite{ganatra19}).
-Recall that the ends are chosen to be of the form \eqref{eq:rotated-end}(in particular, the negative puncture at $s=-\infty$ is rotated by $\theta^{\operatorname{tot}}$) and compatible with the map \eqref{eq:forget-circle} over the boundary $\partial_{\sigma_{i+1}=\sigma_i} \frakA_r$.
+Recall that the ends are chosen to be of the form \eqref{eq:rotated-end} (in particular, the negative puncture at $s=-\infty$ is rotated by $\theta^{\operatorname{tot}}$) and compatible with the map \eqref{eq:forget-circle} over the boundary $\partial_{\sigma_{i+1}=\sigma_i} \frakA_r$.
 We choose perturbation data for each fiber of the universal curve (still within the class from Section \ref{subsubsec:operations}) which over $\partial_{\sigma_{i+1}=\sigma_i} \frakA_r$: Of course, we also require these perturbations to be chosen conformally consistently over boundary strata.
-For any pair of orbits $x_0,x_{1}$, we let $\mathring{\mathfrak{A}_r}(x_0,x_{1})$ denote the moduli space of parameterized solutions for these choices.
-This has virtual dimension and hence after choosing perturbation data generically, rigid moduli spaces give rise to operations
+For any pair of orbits $x_0,x_{1}$, let $\mathring{\mathfrak{A}}_r(x_0,x_{1})$ be the moduli space of parameterized solutions for these choices.
+It has virtual dimension